TheRealKuchen/SAR_Objectplacer/README.md

     Drag and drop the script into your server.

-    Add the items from items.lua to ox_inventory/data/items.lua.
+    Add the items to your inventory.

-    Add the images to ox_inventory/web/images.
+    Add the images to your inventory.

     Look in the config and change something if you want.